oisintohak/The-Drum-School---MS1/README.md

 - [Fancybox](https://fancyapps.com/fancybox/3/) : this is a JavaScript lightbox library for presenting various types of media.
 I used it for the gallery page.
 - [Autoprefixer](https://autoprefixer.github.io/) : this was used to automatically add CSS prefixes to support multiple browsers.
 - [GitHub Pages](https://pages.github.com/) was used for deployment.
+- [Tiny PNG](https://tinypng.com/) was used for image compression to reduce page load time.
+- [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) was used to generate a mockup for this readme.

 ---
 ## Features:

  - The first view of the home page is always be the same height as the viewport, to give a landing page effect and to focus attention on the call to action button.
+ - There is a responsive navbar with a call to action button for the booking page
  - There is a more info button on the first view of the home page to indicate the presence of additional content.
+ -

 ---